sivianil/Structural-Bioinformatics/README.md

 # Structural-Bioinformatics
 I will try to upload all the assignments I have done during my masters in structural bioinformatics course.
 Assignment1 explains about the short function to compute **dihedral angle** for any given four vectors.
 And goes into little deep, caculate the  dihedral angle (**both phi and psi**) for a given **protein in PDB/mmCIF** file format.
 Then plotting a **Ramchandran plot out of all phi/psi angles** computed.
 One can depicts the **α-helix, β-sheets and γ-turns** from the plot.

+Assignment2 describes the application of moment of inertia, rotation matrix and superposition.
+Given two coordinate sets for two protein models in xyz file format contains the C-alpha trace of the peptide, but different NMR model.
+Finding the centre of mass coordinates and centering the both models to zero.
+Rotate the model 2 in such a way that both sets of moment of inertia vectors and their associated coordinates gets superimposed.